Search by Keyword

 (Arthur Alexander)

-In The Beatles Anthology program, McCartney states that the Beatles thought of themselves as an “R & B combo.”
-This fact isn’t more noticeable than in this first of their cover songs ever to be heard on American shores.
-The influence of rhythm and blues artists, such as Arthur Alexander, was immense on The Beatles, especially concerning John Lennon whose lead vocal contributions their cover of Arthur Alexander's "Anna" show that he was well rehearsed in capturing the intensity and warmth of the original recording.
-In an interview in 1987, McCartney actually goes as far as saying that in the early days, The Beatles “wanted to be like Arthur Alexander.”
+In their Anthology series, Paul McCartney remembered that The Beatles thought of themselves early on as "a little R&B combo.”
+This fact is not more noticeable than on this track, their first ever cover song to be featured on an American Beatles album.
+The influence of rhythm and blues artists, such as Arthur Alexander, was immense on the group.
+This is especially so with John Lennon whose lead vocal work on their cover of Arthur Alexander's "Anna" shows that he was well rehearsed in capturing the intensity and warmth of the original recording.
+In a 1987 interview, Paul actually goes as far as saying that in the early days, The Beatles “wanted to be like Arthur Alexander.”

 On a historic level, we will also focus on the little known fact that this song, in its single form, has appeared to be the rarest of all US Beatles records, at one point fetching up to $15,000 per copy!